 Lung Transplant Process

-Once a patient is identified as a potential lung transplant candidate, s/he will undergo three days of tests and consults performed at the UW Hospital and Clinics.
+Once a patient is identified as a potential lung transplant candidate, s/he will undergo four days of tests and consults performed at the UW Hospital and Clinics.
 The lung transplant team will then review and discuss the results of those tests and consults, and determine if the patient should be listed for lung transplant.
-They will also determine at that time whether they should be a single- or double-lung transplant recipient.
+They will also determine at that time whether the patient should be a single- or double-lung transplant recipient.

 The call for transplant can come any time of day or night.
-The coordinators will assist each patient in setting up transportation services to assure a timely arrival for transplantation (usually within three hours of notification of organs).
+Patients will have transportation set up to assure a timely arrival for transplantation (usually within three hours of notification of organs).
 It is important to know that patients may get to the hospital, get prepared for surgery, and still not receive the transplant due to unexpected findings with poor donor organ function.
 The surgery can take from three to four hours for a single-lung transplant to six to 12 hours for a double-lung transplant.
 Hospital stay and recovery varies with the complexity of the disease being treated.
 After surgery, each patients will receive continued education to help prepare for the post-transplant lifestyle.

 After surgery, transplantation is a lifelong commitment to follow-up medical care.
 There will need to be bronchoscopies and biopsies to determine rejection; laboratory work and X-rays to monitor drug levels and infections, and pulmonary function tests (spirometry) to monitor lung function.
 The follow-up schedule is based upon individual needs.
 The transplant team provides support to patients, families and local physicians with the goal of improved quality-of-life.